SEG Protection Relays for Pakistani Distribution Transformers

 Sourcing and support in Pakistan

 Pacific Engineering & Automation is the authorized SEG Electronics reseller in Pakistan.
-We supply the full SEG protection-relay range — MRI3 transformer and feeder variants, WIC1 g2 self-powered relays, WIP generator protection, MRM3 motor protection, SIR bay controllers, and PCD control panels — with technical support on protection coordination, IEC 60255 curve selection, and IEC 61850 integration.
+We supply the full SEG protection-relay range - MRI3 transformer and feeder variants, WIC1 g2 self-powered relays, WIP generator protection, MRM3 motor protection, SIR bay controllers, and PCD control panels - with technical support on protection coordination, IEC 60255 curve selection, and IEC 61850 integration.
+On the metering side of the same panel, the revenue metering accuracy classes guide covers the CT and meter class selection that sits alongside these relays.

 For a coordinated relay specification or product quotation, request a catalogue or contact our engineering team.